tjfontaine/cloudnative/distributed-systems-management/container-orchestration/oke/quickstart.md

 First, make sure that you have access to the OCI console, and have administrator permissions.
 OKE does not support IDCS or Federated Users today, so verify that you are logging in with your OCI credentials in the console.

 Next, create a policy for OKE to manage resources.
 Navigate to the Identity section in the menu, and click on Policies.
-Select your root compartment in the dropdown, and click `Create Policy`.
-You can name the policy anything you wish, and add a description.
-In the Policy Statements field, add the following text: `allow service OKE to manage all-resources in tenancy`, and then click the Create button.
+Select your root compartment in the dropdown, and click `Create Policy`  you can name the policy anything you wish, and add a description.
+In the Policy Statements field, add the following text: `allow service OKE to manage all-resources in tenancy` and then click the Create button.
 As shown in the screenshot, I named my policy "okeAllow".

 ![Permissions](images/permissions.png)